ytus/TIL/linux.md

 # Linux

+## Ubuntu and Windows dual boot

+Use Rufus with default settings to write the ISO on USB.
+Follow [this guide](https://www.mikekasberg.com/blog/2024/05/20/dual-boot-ubuntu-24-04-and-windows-with-encryption.html).

+### Error "Selected boot image did not authenticate"

+No need to disable Secure Boot/UEFI/Sure Start.
+No need to write the ISO in any special way.
+Simply go to BIOS (F10?) and switch on ["Enable MS UEFI CA key"](https://support.hp.com/gb-en/document/ish_8680345-8679627-16).
+That's it.

 ## Warning _The volume boot has only 0 bytes disk space remaining_

 You have too many kernels installed.
 To remove the *old* ones: